Stability of Continuous Time Quantum Walks in Complex Networks: Introduction

-In this work, we broaden the scope by considering a diverse set of network topologies, from homogeneous to highly heterogeneous, and evaluating their behavior under multiple decoherence models.
-Our primary objective is to understand how the interplay between network structure and environmental noise governs the behavior and stability of CTQWs.
+In this work, we broaden the scope by considering a diverse set of network topologies, and evaluating their behavior under multiple decoherence models.
+Our primary objective is to understand how the interplay between network structure and decoherence governs the behavior and stability of CTQW.

 Motivated by analogous findings in classical network theory, where the stability of dynamical states is often determined by the interplay between topology and dynamics~\cite{boccaletti2006complex,mulken2011continuous,meena2023emergent}, so in this study we seek to uncover similar principles within the context of quantum systems.
 Specifically, we investigate how the CTQW dynamics evolves under various decoherence mechanisms across different network architectures.
-Here, we define quantum stability as the ability of a system to retain its quantum features, such as coherence, over time despite the presence of decoherence.
+Here, we define quantum stability as the ability of a system to retain its quantum features, such as coherence, over time, despite the presence of decoherence.